JuliaLang/julia/doc/src/manual/environment-variables.md

     On Windows, path elements are separated by the `;` character, as is the case with most path lists on Windows.
 Replace `:` with `;` in the above paragraph.

+!!! note
+    `JULIA_DEPOT_PATH` must be defined before starting julia; defining it in `startup.jl` is too late in the startup process.

 ### `JULIA_HISTORY`

 The absolute path `REPL.find_hist_file()` of the REPL's history file.
 If